incertia/aoc-2019/README.md

 # Advent of Code 2019

-This holds my AOC 2019 code, with some comments left in this document.
+This holds my AOC 2019 code, with some Haskell-related comments left in this document.
+I will also be publishing a set of solutions in C, and one can compare the difference in code required between the two languages.

 ## Day 1